 The Center is housed in Schiff Hall and features primarily double rooms.
 There is space for approximately seventy-five women and men who live on coeducational floors.
 The facility also features a large living room, TV room, laundry, and kitchen facilities.
 The building was renovated in the summer of 1997.

 Students selected to live in the Adventure Education Living-Learning Center possess the desire to enjoy and learn from outdoor experiences.
 Prior experience with outdoor activities is not required.
-Incoming students wishing to apply for the Adventure Education Living-Learning Center should submit an application (available with your online housing application) to the Student Development Office.
+Incoming students wishing to apply for the Adventure Education Living-Learning Center should submit an application (available with your online housing application) to the The Residence Life office.
 This is an open application process, but you should apply early to increase your chance of selection.

 Limited space is available for continuing students in this hall.
-Applications for continuing students are available as of March 2 at the Student Development Office.
-If we are unable to place you in the Adventure Education Living-Learning Center, your Housing Application will be entered in the Housing Assignment Lottery.
+Applications for continuing students are available as of March 2.
+If we are unable to place you in the Adventure Education Living-Learning Center, your Housing Application will be entered in the Housing Assignment process.